 George Medicines is a venture-backed spin-out company from George Health, initially established to commercialise the research of The George Institute for Global Health, one of the world’s leading health research institutes.
+Learn more about the Institute in its latest Annual Report.

-We use the research base and scientific expertise of The George Institute to pursue the late-stage development of our single-pill combination therapies.
+We use the research base and scientific expertise of The George Institute to pursue the late-stage development of our single-pill, multi-mechanism, combination therapies.
 We also use the commercial expertise of George Health and the infrastructure of George Clinical, the global clinical research organisation, for the formulation and clinical development of our portfolio.

 George Medicines Team